wso2/docs-choreo-dev/en/docs/get-started/get-started.md

 - How an external application consumes the published REST API.
 - How to release new versions of the REST API with added functionality.

-Let's consider a use case where a developer named Jane designs an application for reading lists.
+Let's consider a use case where a developer named Sam designs an application that allows you to maintain reading lists.
+A user can create a private reading list by adding books.
+The user can also view and delete them when required.
 A Choreo developer named John develops a REST API for this application to consume.
-The two developers will develop two versions of the solution in two iterations.
+The two developers will create two versions of the solution in two iterations.
 The second version of the application will add data persistence as a new feature.

 The following diagram summarizes the use case: